telabotanica/identiplante/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --configuration production --base-href=/appli:identiplante/` to build the project on production server.
 The build artifacts will be stored in the `dist/` directory.

+You will need to copy the content of the `dist/identiplante/browser` on your server

 ## Running unit tests